- Zylkene for dogs is a natural medicine that can help ease pets’ anxiety during stressful situations.

-Zylkene’s clinically proven calming properties do not have many reported side effects.
+Zylkene’s clinically proven calming properties for stressed animals do not have many reported side effects as they are mostly easy even for sensitive stomachs.
 Most new oral medications given to pets, such as adding Zylkene to your pet’s diet, often cause them to have a few bouts of diarrhea.
 This should not be a concern, as it will clear up after a day or two.
 If it does not, contact your local vet.
 Your dog should not be drowsy or mentally foggy after Zylkene is given to them.

 Stressors for Dogs